NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

         If gizmo that ball collides with have trigger then trigger the action
-           (calls the trigered() method on the object returned by calculate collisions method).
+           (calls the triggered() method on the object returned by calculating collisions method).

     Redraw the screen
 ```

 ## Triggering System

-### `Itriggarable`
+### `ITriggarable`
- * an interface that describes the abilty of gizmos to perform an action when they are triggered.
+ * An interface that describes the ability of gizmos to perform an action when they are triggered.

-### `Itrigger`
+### `ITrigger`
- * an interface that describes the ability of gizmos to trigger other gizmos, calling their actions.
+ * An interface that describes the ability of gizmos to trigger other gizmos, calling their actions.
- * in a system where all the gizmos can trigger, then an `AbstractGizmo` class can implement this interface.
+ * In a system where all the gizmos can trigger, then an `AbstractGizmo` class can implement this interface.
- * alternatively, the interface can be implemented by particular concrete gizmo implementations so that this ability remains specific to
+ * Alternatively, the interface can be implemented by particular concrete gizmo implementations so that this ability remains specific to
 only a few gizmos.

 ### Rationale

-Not all the gizmos have to be `Itriggarable` and not all the gizmos need to be `Itrigger`.
+Not all the gizmos have to be `Itriggarable` and not all the gizmos need to be `ITrigger`.

 Every `Itrigger` needs to mantain a `Set<Itriggerable> toBeTriggeredGizmos` as part of their implementation.
 However, this set can be empty as a trigger may not have any triggarable elements connected to it.